almariah/docker_kubernestes/README.md

 ![alt text](NS-intro.png)

+The following example explains the previous concepts.
+You will be able to implement a container (similiar to docker container) without using any docker platform.

-First create a docker container and extract its content to local directory:
+First we need a root filesystem.
+The easiest way is to run a docker container and extract its content to local directory:
 ```bash
 docker run -id golang bash
 docker export <ID> -o go_root.tar